FHobbs8030/se_project_aroundtheus/README.md

 <<<<<<< HEAD
-# Triple Peaks Coffee Shop
+# # se_project_aroundtheus

-This is the 2nd project of the Software Engineering program at TripleTen.
+This is the 3rd project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features